(professeur de Yoga certifié - voted Best Yoga in Paris 2016)

 Photo © Alex Vanagas, 2012.

-Ann MORADIAN (certified Yoga instructor)
+Ann MORADIAN (certified Yoga instructor, Best Yoga in Paris 2016)

 is a trained, certified, insured and experienced yoga instructor, a martial arts practitioner and a dedicated student of life.
 Originally a dancer and choreographer, Ann has been teaching and performing for over 30 years.